Dates: 03/06/2019 – 26/07/2019

 Cost: Free for British volunteers, who do not need accommodation, food and transport.
 Prices for Field School students and volunteers requiring accommodation, food and transport are available on request.

 Age: The field school accepts participants of any age.
 However, children under 18 need to be accompanied by a responsible adult.

 Training / Experience: None, but depending on supervision capacity of excavation staff preference may be given to volunteers who do have some archaeological fieldwork experience.

-In 2017 we will be focussing our research on the northern half of the enclosure.
-We will continue the excavations north of the eastern entrance, where we will excavate part of the inner and outer boundaries.
+In 2019 we will continue our research in the northern half of the enclosure.
+We will continue the excavations west of the 2017 trench, where we will excavate part of the inner and outer boundaries.
 As most building activity took place next to the banks of the enclosure, this area is likely to contain complex stratigraphy.
 Our research will allow us to further unravel that stratigraphy.